Interview 08

 PRINT TRANSCRIPT

-I met a consultant last week who had a little bit of a, an examination of my tummy, and sent me for an extra scan, because they thought perhaps the baby might be slightly small.
+I met a consultant last week who had a little bit of an examination of my tummy, and sent me for an extra scan, because they thought perhaps the baby might be slightly small.

-But I met with a, a female, a registrar about two months ago and I think she was' she really went over the birth plan with me, which I found most helpful.
+But I met with a, a female, a registrar about two months ago and I think she was - she really went over the birth plan with me, which I found most helpful.
 She was expecting a baby herself so I think she kind of understood.

 Right.
 And can you tell me a little bit more about the discussion that you had with her?